Multi-Year Accessibility Plan

 PART I: INTRODUCTION AND STATEMENT OF COMMITMENT

 In 2005, the government of Ontario passed the Accessibility for Ontarians with Disabilities Act (“AODA”).
 It is the goal of the Ontario government to make the province accessible by 2025.
-The Integrated Accessibility Standards Regulations (“IASR”) under the AODA requires that effective January 1, 2014, Katz Group Canada Ltd. (“KGCL”) establish, implement, maintain and document a multi-year accessibility plan which outlines KGCL’s strategy to prevent and remove barriers for persons with disabilities and to meet its requirements under the IASR.
+The Integrated Accessibility Standards Regulations (“IASR”) under the AODA requires that effective January 1, 2014, Rexall Pharmacy Group Ltd. (“RPGL”) establish, implement, maintain and document a multi-year accessibility plan which outlines RPGL’s strategy to prevent and remove barriers for persons with disabilities and to meet its requirements under the IASR.

-The multi-year plan outlines KGCL’s strategy to prevent and remove barriers to accessibility and addresses the current and future requirements of AODA.
-In addition, this plan allows KGCL to fulfill its commitments as outlined in the KGCL- Accessibility Standards for Customer Service Policy.
+The multi-year plan outlines RPGL’s strategy to prevent and remove barriers to accessibility and addresses the current and future requirements of AODA.
+In addition, this plan allows RPGL to fulfill its commitments as outlined in the RPGL- Accessibility Standards for Customer Service Policy.

-In accordance with the requirements set out in the IASR, KGCL will:
+In accordance with the requirements set out in the IASR, RPGL will:

 - Establish, review and update this plan in consultation with persons with disabilities;